 - the Academy has considerable reliance on continued Government funding through the ESFA and there is no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms; - failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Academy's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks; - reputational the continuing success of the Academy is dependent on continuing to attract applicants in sufficient numbers by maintaining the highest educational standards.
-To mitigate this risk Trustees ensure that student progress and outcomes are closely monitored and reviewed;
+To mitigate this risk Trustees ensure that student progress and outcomes are closely monitored and reviewed; - safeguarding and child protection the Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety and discipline; - staffing the success of the Academy is reliant on the quality of its staff and the Trustees monitor and review policies and procedures and recruitment to ensure continued development and training of staff as well as ensuring there is clear succession planning; - fraud and mismanagement of funds The Academy has appointed an Internal Auditor to carry out independent and external checks on financial systems and records as required by the Academy Trust Handbook.
+All finance staff receive training to keep up to date with financial practice requirements and develop their skills in this area;

-- safeguarding and child protection the Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety and discipline; - staffing the success of the Academy is reliant on the quality of its staff and the Trustees monitor and review policies and procedures and recruitment to ensure continued development and training of staff as well as ensuring there is clear succession planning; - fraud and mismanagement of funds The Academy has appointed an Internal Auditor to carry out independent and external checks on financial systems and records as required by the Academy Financial Handbook.
-All finance staff receive training to keep up to date with financial practice requirements and develop their skills in this area; - financial instruments the Academy only deals with bank balances, cash and trade creditors, with limited trade (and other) debtors.
+- financial instruments the Academy only deals with bank balances, cash and trade creditors, with limited trade (and other) debtors.
 The risk in this area is considered to be low; and - defined benefit pension liability as the Government has agreed to meet the defined benefit pension liability of any school ceasing to exist the main risk to the Academy is an annual cash flow funding of part of the deficit.
-Trustees take these payments into account when setting the annual budget plan.
+Trustees take these payments into account when setting the annual budget plan. - funds although the Academy has carried forward a surplus this year, rising energy costs and un-funded staff pay increases pose a significant risk.

 The Academy has continued to strengthen its risk management process throughout the year by improving the process and ensuring staff awareness.
-A specific Covid Risk Assessment was put together working with local partners, Governors and staff.